Passion-Over-Pain/Passion/README.md

 This software, its source code, and all related materials are proprietary and owned solely by [Tinotenda Mhedziso].
 Unauthorized copying, modification, distribution, or resale of this software, in whole or in part, is strictly prohibited.
 Please see the LICENSE file.

+> [!Tip]
+> _In creation, you give a part of yourself, and in doing so, you offer something beautiful—not perfect, but uniquely yours, meant to be cherished_.

 ---
 <p align="center" style="font-family: 'Times New Roman', serif;">
   <a href="https://dev.to/passionoverpain">Dev.to</a> |